 A list of Players subject to sanction for anti-doping violations can be accessed at: https://www.asada.gov.au/sanctions

 The Leagues Anti-Doping Policy - to view the policy, please download the pdf.
+Please note that as of 1 July 2020, the name of the Australian Sports Anti-Doping Authority (ASADA) has been changed to Sport Integrity Australia.

 Check your substances - http://www.globaldro.com/Home